Northern bald ibis species protection project

 Donate now!

 The Northern bald ibis (NBI) is one of the most highly endangered bird species in the world.
 It was extirpated in Europe in the 17th century.
 Schönbrunn Zoo has supported the efforts to study and reintroduce this fascinating bird since the onset of this project in 2002.
 The NBI is a migratory bird.
 It needs to learn its flight route to the overwintering grounds from its parents within the first year of its life.
 This flight tradition, however, was lost with last free-living NBI in Europe.
-In the framework of a new LIFE project, three new breeding colonies are being founded in Goldau (Switzerland), Bussolengo (Italy) and in Rosegg (Austria) in addition to the three previously established colonies in Austria and Germany.
+As part of a LIFE project (LIFE20 NAT/AT/000049 – LIFE NBI), an EU-wide funding program for environmental and climate protection, new breeding colonies are being established in Rosegg (Carinthia) and Caprino Veronese (Italy) to complement the three existing colonies in Austria and Germany.

 Measures

-Chicks that hatch in zoos are hand-raised and therefore imprinted on human foster parents.
-These foster parents then show the birds the flight route – as co-pilots in ultralight airplanes (human-led migration).
-The trip takes them to suitable wintering grounds.
-At an age of two to three years, the NBI can migrate independently to the brooding grounds and brood there: they can then take their own young down south and in consequence establish a new migratory tradition.
+As part of human-led migrations, young birds are shown the migratory route to a suitable wintering area.
+Chicks hatched in zoos are raised by hand and imprinted on two human foster parents.
+As co-pilots in ultralight aircrafts, the foster parents then show the birds the flight route to a suitable wintering area.
+At the age of two to three years, the ibises independently migrate back to their breeding grounds and breed there, later leading their own young down south – thus establishing a new migratory tradition.

 Two of the major causes of mortality in the free-flying population are poaching (in Italy) and electrocution at unsafe overhead powerlines (in Austria).
 In order to protect and to study NBI which hatch in the wild long term, many individuals are being equipped with small transponders.
 The GPS signals emitted by those birds, allow us to follow their migration routes continuously via the App „Animal Tracker“.